Getting Started with DXLab

 |||

-To search for specific information, use the appropriate application's PDF file, as it provides all information within a single file.
 When you install a DXLab application, a local copy of its HTML reference documentation is created in the application's Help folder; Help buttons in the application provide immediate access to this local copy without internet access delays.

 After scanning an application's reference documentation, start that application, choose an interesting function, and refer to the documentation to help you configure the application to support that function.
 For example, if the application is Commander and the function is transceiver control, then the minimum configuration would be choosing a radio model, choosing a serial port, and setting that serial port's parameters.
 Then choose the next interesting function and get it going; repeat this process until the application is doing everything you need.

-Task-oriented Documentation
+Goal-oriented Documentation

 Unlike most Windows applications, DXLab applications do not provide menu bars at the top of their windows.
 In applications with large amounts of functionality, such menus make it difficult to quickly locate the function you need.
 To configure a DXLab application, click the Main window's Config button.
 A Configuration window bearing settings will appear.
 If the text accompanying a setting is too terse to understand, place the mouse cursor over the text box, selector, radio button, checkbox, or slider in question for second or two, and an explanatory popup will appear.
 These popups are provided for all user interface controls in DXLab applications, not just those on Configuration windows.